 Sometimes we can be our own worst enemies, which is what makes budgeting so painful.
 But many pain points can be avoided.
 The beginning of budget season doesn’t have to be hard to swallow.
 Identifying and correcting processes that can help make property management budgeting feel more comfortable is the first step.

-Here are seven ways to make the season less like pulling teeth:
+Here are eight ways to make the season less painful:

 1. Make preparation time count

 Poor preparation often results in a rocky budgeting process.
 Don’t expect to just sit down and knock out a budget without being aware of market conditions, including economic forecasts for your sub-market.
 Marketing, demographic, and economic changes impact leasing and retention and, in the end, profitability.

 Research prior to committing to revenue is critical.
 Corporations moving in and out of your market can have a substantial impact on the bottom line.

 Ever try playing darts blindfolded?
 Just try to hit that bullseye (and watch people take cover).

 It’s important to provide clear objectives and targets for your budget preparers so they have direction.
 Ask questions like “What are the expectations for income growth and expense control?”
 Also, “Is the property under review for renovation and how will that impact income and expenses?”
 For novice budgeters, this is critical information.
 Written guidance, checklists with what is expected, and guidance on how to use your budgeting model are critical to success.